KSBR

-KSBR (88.5 FM, "The SoCal Sound") is a non-commercial educational radio station licensed to Mission Viejo, California and broadcasting to the Orange County area.
-The station is owned by Saddleback College and airs adult album alternative (AAA) and Americana music with a mix of legends, new music, and local music with some specialty programming on weekends.
+KSBR (88.5 FM, "88.5 The SoCal Sound") is a non-commercial educational radio station licensed to Mission Viejo, California, and broadcasting to the Orange County area.
+The station, owned by Saddleback College, airs adult album alternative (AAA) and Americana music with a mix of legends, new music, and local music, as well as specialty programming on weekends.
 KSBR is simulcast with KCSN in Northridge, California.

 History

 KSBR signed on in 1975 as a Class D, 10-watt student-run station and a limited coverage area of only a few miles from the campus of Saddleback Community College.
 In 1979, with grants from CPB and NTIA, the signal was upgraded to a Class A, covering most of Orange County and the station signed on as Orange County's first National Public Radio affiliate with a staff of professional and student broadcasters.
 The program schedule at first employed an eclectic, free-form mix of rock music, drama and locally produced talk shows but, with a growing news and public affairs emphasis and a switch to an all jazz format, the station gained critical recognition and a growing audience.

 Budget cuts in 1984 returned KSBR to a student-run operation, most of the professional staff was laid off and the NPR membership was discontinued but the strong emphasis on jazz and public affairs continued.

 Since 1989, the station has hosted a fundraiser in May which they call the Birthday Bash.
 It draws top Jazz talent and has been held at various venues in Orange County over the years.

 For years, the station had a What's-playing-now page on the web.
 That contained a list of the previous 6 CDs played (promos were counted as items, as were songs).
 As of December 2016, that service has been eliminated.

 The call letters were previously used by an FM station in San Bruno, California, which operated at 100.5 MHz, from 1947 to 1959.
 The station was owned and operated by Eitel-McCullough, which moved to San Carlos, California in 1959 and merged with Varian Associates in 1965.